 “Unbound is a fascinating overview of the influence of technology on human evolutionary history.
 It is an excellent example of both popular and scholarly writing . . . that can be easily understood by a wide audience of educated readers.”

-Scroll down to read the table of contents and some selected passages.
+Continue scrolling down to read the table of contents and selected passages.